Suicide Didn’t Win and Satan Is Still A Loser

 Suicide didn’t win, and Satan is still a loser.

 God won.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!